MH-LIKHON/MP3-Brainery/README.md

 - **Email Notifications:** Integration with **EmailJS** for sending account updates and notifications.
 - **Category-Based Organization:** Users can **categorize and tag topics** for a well-structured study plan.

-Brainery provides a structured way for students and professionals to organize and access their study materials efficiently
+Brainery provides a structured way for students and professionals to organize and access their study materials efficiently.

 ---